 Turn the Steam Release Handle to Sealing position.

-Now we can press the “Minus” button to decrease the cooking time to 4 minutes.
+The next step is to press the “Minus” button to decrease the cooking time to 4 minutes.
 The pressure cooker will start building pressure as it is heating.
 When the unit is completely pressurized, the cooking cycle will start counting down based on the time setting we selected.

 Quick Release Function!